ekorudiawan/NTNU-Beamer/README.md

 # UiB
-Beamer theme for the University of Bergen
+Beamer theme for the National Taiwan Normal University

 ## Options
 Options are given as